Green Infrastructure Guidelines for Corridor Projects: What You Need to Know

 Guideline #1: Develop design standards

 As one of the first steps in building a best-in-class green infrastructure program, cities should identify a system for quantifying, tracking and monitoring program benefits.
-A number of illustrative, interactive tools have been developed; many include mapping components that to help monitor program benefits such as water quality improvements or tree canopy coverage changes.
-Others include regulatory calculators so cities can ensure compliance on ROW projects with multiple types of green infrastructure installations.
+A number of illustrative, interactive tools have been developed; many include mapping components to help monitor program benefits such as water quality improvements or tree canopy coverage changes.
+Others include regulatory calculators so cities can estimate compliance on projects with multiple types of green infrastructure installations.

 New York City Department of Environmental Protection (NYCDEP) and CDM Smith, for example, developed a dashboard and asset management system called GreenHUB to track the progress of green infrastructure construction, as well as to provide a digital ‘file cabinet’ for storing design drawings, reports and other submittals over the life of each asset.
-The system includes an interactive map to help keep the community engaged and show them what’s happening in their neighborhoods.
+The system includes an interactive map to help keep the community engaged and show them what is happening in their neighborhoods.

 Virginia Roach (Ginny) Virginia Roach (Ginny)